Foundation Stock Service

 The Kishu Ken can make a great family dog and will be devoted to and protective of the people that it lives with.
 They’re best suited to owners who can commit to at least 30 minutes of vigorous physical exercise each day and is happy to involve their dog in most family activities.

 If you have other dogs or other pets at home, the Kishu Ken may not be the best choice as they are very territorial and have a high prey drive.
-This means they tend to herd and chase smaller animals, and they can be aggressive toward other dogs.
+This means they tend to herd and chase smaller animals, and they can be aggressive towards other dogs.

 Obedience training and proper socialisation can help with this, but their herding instincts are ingrained into them, so this will most likely still remain an issue even after training.